Congress opposition to Agnipath scheme 'politically motivated', says V K Singh | Law-Order

 ''The jawans went out without pension or benefits that the Agnipath scheme will provide.
 I haven't seen any apprehensions or burning of buses or trains in these schemes.
 I haven't seen any lack of performance by people who are trained from three-nine months,'' Singh said.

-The Agnipath scheme for the armed forces announced on June 14, provides for the recruitment of youths between the age bracket of 17-and-half years to 21 for only four years, with a provision to retain 25 percent of them for 15 more years.
+The Agnipath scheme for the armed forces, announced on June 14, provides for the recruitment of youths between the age bracket of 17-and-half years to 21 years, with a provision to retain 25 percent of them for 15 more years.
 The others would retire without gratuity and pension benefits.

 Later, the government extended the upper age limit to 23 years for recruitment in 2022.
 Protests have erupted in several states against the Centre's scheme.